abhishek0112cs221008/HR-Interview-Questions/README.md

 ## 1. Tell me something about yourself.

 I'm Abhishek Patel, a final-year Computer Science student at Bansal Institute of Science and Technology, Bhopal.
 I’ve developed strong skills in Java, SQL, and web development using JSP and Servlets.
 I’ve worked on real-world projects like a Library Management System and an Online Shopping platform.
-During my internship at Tech Saksham, I built a spam mail checker using NLP.
 I enjoy solving DSA problems and consistently explore new technologies.
 I’m currently focused on growing as a software developer and contributing to impactful, real-world applications.

 ---